 How do I complete a background check?

-NOTE: You must have Adobe Reader on your computer to open the application.
-If you do not have it, you can download it for free.
-If you have any issues, you can email email@example.com and ask that an application be mailed to you.
+NOTE: Please complete the steps below to complete your background check, If you have any issues, you can email firstname.lastname@example.org and ask that an application be mailed to you.

 NOTE: You will receive a notice from the Department of Social Services letting you know if you are eligible or ineligible.
 Please save these results for your records.

 Do I have to pay for my background check?

 Any fees related to background checks are the responsibility of the applicant or employer.
 Please talk to your employer to find out who is responsible for payment before you do your background check.

 If your notice states that you are ineligible and you disagree, you may file for an administrative review within 14 days of the mailing of the notice.